davewinton/xxec/README.md

 ## Wordlist Generation

-If you are coming here from HTB, you should make use of the wordlist generator provided within the module.
+If you are coming here from the **File Upload Attacks - Skills Assessment** on **HTB**, you should make use of the wordlist generator provided within the module.

 Adjusted for the tool: